-one foreign language (predominantly English or German); this figure rises above 93% for those in management positions.
-The Czech Republic has strong technological potential thanks to its pool of well-educated science workers and its skilled workforce, which have given rise to several rapidly growing industries such as biotechnology and software development.
-Using financial resources obtained from EU structural funds, new research centres are being established with the objective of becoming prestigious European science centres with state-of-the-art infrastructure and conditions making it possible to employ the best researchers.
+language (predominantly English or German); this figure rises above 93% for those in management positions.
+Czechia has strong technological potential thanks to its pool of well-educated science workers and its skilled workforce, which have given rise to several rapidly growing industries such as biotechnology and software development.
+Using financial resources obtained from the EU structural funds, new research centres are being established with the objective of becoming prestigious European science centres with stateof-the-art infrastructure and conditions making it possible to employ the best researchers.
 Czech employees are very loyal, hardworking and precise.
 The local workforce is considered to be very reliable and stable.